The RMC statutory accounts must be approved by the Board of Directors before being sent to company members and will generally contain the following:

 NOTES TO THE FINANCIAL STATEMENTS

-This is where you will see additional information pertaining to the Balance Sheet.
+This is where there is additional information relating to the Balance Sheet.
 So for example, Fixed and Tangible Assets are explained in the Notes as:

 - Depreciation and Impairment;